rdeshong/cyberbootcamp-project1/README.md

 - starts the container
 - enable the container to start on boot

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` after successfully installing the ELK instance.

 ![](Images/docker_ps_output.png)